Image Source: Apple

 With this new Apple Watch feature, if it senses the user has been immobilized, it will give you an option to choose if you are ok or if you want to call emergency services.
 If there is no activity for more than 60 seconds, it will automatically call for help from emergency services and send your emergency contacts to your location.
 Getting help fast in these emergency situations is often times key for potentially saving someone’s life.

 While fall detection has been in Apple Watches since the Series 4, there have been significant improvements for each new iteration.
 Apple continued to improve its fall detection technology for the Series 7.
 It enhanced the algorithm and optimized the technology to become more accurate.
 The Series 7 still features the alert on the watch if it recognizes a hard fall, giving users the opportunity to call emergency services right from the watch.
-However, now the watch can also notice if the user falls while working out, meaning a hike, bike, or even Zumba class can now be safer thanks to Series 7 fall detection technology.

-Why Use Apple Watch Fall Detection?
+Why Use an Apple Watch With Fall Detection?

 However, the feature isn’t just for those who are older or have mobility or medical challenges.
 While not all Apple Watch users are at risk for a fall, having the feature readily available might come in handy in a scary situation, such as an unexpected seizure, fall, or car accident.

-Manage Fall Detection on Apple Watch
+Manage Fall Detection on the Apple Watch & Use the App to Turn Fall Detection On or Off

 If you have an Apple Watch Series 4 or above, fall detection technology is already available to you.
 Here are the tips you can use in order to manage the feature on your device.